Unboxed-Software/solana-course/content/transfer-hook.md

-This extension opens up the door to unique use cases.
-One use case it's great for is acting as a token guard, only allowing tokens to be transferred if specific requirements are met.
+This extension allows many new use cases, including:
+  - Enforcing artist royalty payments to transfer NFTs.
+  - Stopping tokens from being transferred to known bad actors (blocklists).
+  - Requiring accounts to own a particular NFT to receive a token (allowlists).
+  - Token analytics.

-In this lesson, we'll explore how to implement transfer hooks onchain and work with them off-chain.
+In this lesson, we'll explore how to implement transfer hooks onchain and work with them in the frontend.

 ## Implementing transfer hooks onchain